JehnenS/FinTextSim-LLM/README.md

 - tokenization into sentences and text cleaning
 - perform necessary preprocessing steps

+### evaluation
+- evaluation of cluster properties of FinTextSim-LLM's pseudo label assignments
+- calculation of entropy and silhouette score for each datapoint
+- topic quality assessment

+### feature_creation
+- creation of textual, financial and economic features
+- extract financial targets

+### ml
+- creation and evaluation of
+-   binary prediction of normalized diluted EPS movement
+-   hedge portfolio

 ### modalities
 - extraction of modalities (sentiment)
 - embedding generation